LLNL/Silo/docs/globals.md

   The `DBShowErrors` function sets the `level` of error reporting done by Silo when it encounters an error.
   The following table describes the action taken upon error for different values of `level`.

-  Ordinarily, error reporting from the HDF5 library is disabled.
+  Ordinarily, error reporting from the driver (e.g. HDF5 or PDB) library is disabled.
-  However, `DBShowErrors` also influences the behavior of error reporting from the HDF5 library.
+  However, `DBShowErrors` can also control the behavior of error reporting from the driver library.

   **&nbsp;**